jlylekim/UndersmoothedUnfolding/docs/source/overview.rst

 Any measurement made at the Large Hadron Collider (LHC) at CERN is smeared by the finite resolution of the particle detectors.
 The goal in unfolding is to use these smeared measurements to make non-parametric inferences about the underlying particle spectrum.
+The image below visually illustrates folding and unfolding.

 .. image:: plots/unfolding.png